supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/2-Analyze-Files-in-Azure-Databricks.md

    ![Azure portal with a cloud shell pane](./Lab-Scenario-Preview/media/lab02-databricks.png)

-## Tasl 1: Provision an Azure Databricks workspace
+## Task 1: Provision an Azure Databricks workspace

 In this exercise, you'll use a script to provision a new Azure Databricks workspace.